Five Criteria to Use When Selecting a CRO for a Gene Therapy Study

 The patient recruitment capability of a CRO is also important.
 CROs often maintain relationships with many hospitals and investigators, so they can recommend sites with high enrollment potential, which can be critical to completing trials on time and obtaining quality data.
 CROs with a patient-centric approach earn high marks because cell and gene therapy studies require access to unique patient populations and specialized training and support resources.
 CGT trials also require innovative approaches, such as long-term patient follow-up strategies and even decentralized trials in which technology is used to communicate with study participants and collect data.

-Improvement Amendments (CLIA) The objective of the CLIA program, which is managed in the United States under the Centers for Medicare & Medicaid Services (CMS), is to ensure quality laboratory testing.
+The objective of the CLIA program, which is managed in the United States under the Centers for Medicare & Medicaid Services (CMS), is to ensure quality laboratory testing.
 CLIA certification is needed to conduct testing for patient enrollment and post-marketing surveillance purposes since patient-specific results may be reported.
-That means it’s important to work with a CLIA certified laboratory to ensure developed assays comply with CLIA regulations from the start and can be carried through all stages of development.
+That means it’s important to work with a CLIA-certified laboratory to ensure developed assays comply with CLIA regulations from the start and can be carried through all stages of development.
 A CRO with a dedicated CLIA director and with CLIA certification from all 50 states can be a significant advantage.

 The same holds true for quality management.
 According to the International Conference on Harmonization Good Clinical Practice (ICH GCP) guidelines, sponsors are ultimately responsible for implementing and maintaining quality assurance and quality control systems with written SOPs to ensure that trials adhere to Good Clinical Practice (GCP) and applicable regulatory requirements.
 However, the CRO is also required to implement quality assurance and quality control.
 Sponsors can ask to conduct audits of potential CROs to authenticate quality management systems, with the goal of understanding how the organization handles protocol deviations, whether its corrective actions and preventive actions (CAPA) plans are effectively managed, and whether the company is ISO 9001 certified.

 Clearly, the demand for cell and gene therapies will accelerate as the industry continues to advance nucleic acid drug delivery technologies and as patient advocacy groups raise awareness of rare and orphan diseases and their impact on patients.
 Biopharmaceutical companies that embrace this new frontier must find a CRO that is a true partner.
 Sponsors should promote transparency and willingness to share information, while CROs should focus on responding in a timely manner and participating actively in strategic planning for clinical trials, as well as for commercialization efforts.
 Even more important, CROs need to be prepared to address the unique challenges that CGT trials present.
-These challenges could be related to off-target toxicity, delivery or cost management, but whatever the particular issue, experienced CROs will anticipate challenges and be ready to offer solutions with flexibility, agility and speed.
+These challenges could be related to off-target toxicity, delivery or cost management.
+Whatever the particular issue, experienced CROs will anticipate challenges and be ready to offer solutions with agility, flexibility and speed.

 Selecting a CRO with proven CGT experience is an important challenge.
 A thorough and thoughtful examination of CRO candidates, using the criteria above to develop a checklist, can improve the odds of finding a suitable partner who can help successfully bring a gene therapy drug to market.

 QPS provides clients with broad access to our preclinical and clinical development capabilities.
-Clients also benefit from our experience in preclinical and clinical development of a diverse portfolio of treatment modalities for a wide range of trails indications.
-Our preferred vendor agreements also provide for the establishment of client-dedicated units within our organization.
+Clients also benefit from our experience in preclinical and clinical development of a diverse portfolio of treatment modalities for a wide range of indications.
+Our preferred vendor agreements also provide for the establishment of client- dedicated units within our organization.

 Partnering with QPS will position your company for success, enabling timely, personalized delivery of your drug candidate portfolio to the marketplace.